Entrants sought for holiday light contest

 Decorations can be any style and lights can be white, clear or colored.

 The entry and nomination deadline is 5 p.m.
 Dec.
 9. Winners will be announced by Dec.
-15 and prize distribution made soon after.
+15.

 People wishing to drive the route to look at the entries can pick up a list of participants and a map at the Albany Visitors Association beginning Dec.
 15.